STEM Summer Camps

 on campus with residential and commuter options

+The Math Bootcamp aims to improve math placement scores and prepare students for college math courses.
 During the 5-day residential camp, students are assembled into small working groups based on skill level to obtain deeper understanding of mathematical concepts in algebra, trigonometry or calculus.
-The goal is to improve math placement scores and prepare for Mason math courses.
 Math professors, graduate students and undergraduate learning assistants will provide guidance and support to each camp attendee.
 On the first day (if needed) and last day of camp, students will have the opportunity to take the math placement test.
 Participation in the camp adds one additional opportunity to the Mason two-attempt limit (max 3, total).

 The camp is in-person on Mason’s Fairfax campus, Students can choose to reside on Mason’s Fairfax campus for the week or commute to and from campus.

 Experience science courses and the college lifestyle before the fall semester.
-In this two-day intensive, Students review lab protocol, exam preparation, and lectures with Mason faculty.
-There will also be short advising, career sessions, and a virtual evening hangout.
+In these two-day intensive camps that meet in person on the Fairfax campus, students review lab protocol, exam preparation, and experience sample classes from Mason faculty.
+There will also be short advising, career sessions, and time to meet current Mason students.

 University Transitions (UNIV 108)